 Efe Obada gets game ball on NFL debut for Carolina Panthers

-Panthers defensive end Efe Obada returns an interception and a sack on NFL debut
+Panthers defensive end Efe Obada records an interception and a sack on NFL debut

 Carolina Panthers defensive end Efe Obada enjoyed a dream start to his NFL career with an interception and a sack during a debut win over the Cincinnati Bengals on Sunday.